-Adopt an orange tree from the farm "Finca Jelanisol-Montebelo" in Gibraleon (Spain) and receive your Demeter organic oranges at home.
-Federico will take care of your adoption and take its picture.
+Adopt an orange tree from the "Finca Jelanisol-Montebelo" farm in Gibraleón (Spain) and receive your Demeter organic oranges at home.
+Friedrich will take care of your adoption and take its picture.
 You will also be able to download the adoption certificate, and if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you have received your Demeter organic oranges and enjoyed the experience, you may decide to cancel your adoption at any time as long as the preparation has not yet begun.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.

 During the season, you will be able to receive the harvest that you are reserving now: a minimum of 2 and a maximum of 10 boxes.
 Once you paid for the adoption, you will be able to plan your shipments from your user account.
-Shipping format: __ 10kg box of Demeter organic oranges__ * Navelinas (December-January): They have a small prominent navel, an oval shape, and are very juicy * Salustiana (January-March): round shape, medium size, thin skin, high juice content, perfect balance between tartness and sweetness * Navel Chislett (February - April): large size, thin and smooth skin, very orange color and a lot of juice, low acidity * Lane Late (March-April): medium size and with very few seeds, with great sweetness and slight acidity, very juicy, it is a late variety; they are oranges especially recommended for juices, but also very tasty for the table * Navel powel (March - April): round shape, large size, sweet with low acidity, slightly lower juice content * Biodynamic farming certified by the Demeter label since 1994 * Organic farming certified by the European Organic Farming label since 1992 * Picked the day before shipment at their optimal point of ripeness and shipped in a cardboard box without plastics * The box includes some extra fruits, in case some of them arrive damaged * One kilo contains between 4 and 6 fruits (the box contains 35 fruits depending on the size) * If you keep them in a fresh and airy place, they can last up 2 or 3 weeks in good condition (if you want them to last longer, you can keep them in the fridge)
+Shipping format: __ 10kg box of Demeter organic oranges__ * Navelinas (December-January): They have a small prominent navel, an oval shape, and are very juicy * Salustiana (January-March): round shape, medium size, thin skin, high juice content, perfect balance between tartness and sweetness * Navel Chislett (February - April): large size, thin and smooth skin, very orange color and a lot of juice, low acidity * Lane Late (March-April): medium size and with very few seeds, with great sweetness and slight acidity, very juicy, it is a late variety; they are oranges especially recommended for juices, but also very tasty for the table * Navel powel (March - April): round shape, large size, sweet with low acidity, slightly lower juice content * Biodynamic farming certified by the Demeter label since 1994 * Organic farming certified by the European Organic Farming label since 1992 * Picked the day before shipment at their optimal point of ripeness and shipped in a cardboard box without plastics * One kilo contains between 4 and 6 fruits * If you keep them in a fresh and airy place, they can last up 2 or 3 weeks in good condition (if you want them to last longer, you can keep them in the fridge)

 When will you receive it?